watchexec/cargo-watch/README.md

 and .git/ folders, and your .gitignore files are used to filter paths.
 ```

+### Ignore files

+`.gitignore` files are used by default to ignore paths to watch and trigger runs.
+To stop honouring them, pass `--no-gitignore`.

+`.ignore` files in the same syntax are also used by default.
+This file can be used to specify files that should be ignored by cargo watch but checked into git, without constantly adding `--ignore abc` options on the command-line.
+Do note that `.ignore` files may also be used by other programs, like [ripgrep](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md#automatic-filtering).
+To stop honouring these, pass `--no-ignore`.

+Cargo watch also has an internal list of default ignores on top of those specified in files, like `target/` and `.git/` and various other common types (logs, editor swap files, lockfiles, etc).

+To skip absolutely all ignores, use the `--ignore-nothing` flag.

 ### Ignore syntax

 See the [`glob::Pattern` docs][glob::Pattern] for a more detailed